fcrepo4-labs/fcrepo-sample-dataset/README.md

 To load your own dataset, convert it to jcr/xml format and place the data files under src/main/resources/data directory, then run "mvn -Dfcrepo.url=&lt;repo.url&gt; exec:java" to load it to the repository.

+## Additional Datasets

+These datasets were produced using Fedora's fcr:backup feature and can be loaded into a clean repository with fcr:restore.
+See the [instructions on backup and restore on the Fedora 4 wiki](https://wiki.duraspace.org/display/FEDORA4x/RESTful+HTTP+API+-+Backup+and+Restore).